Rule XI. Disciplinary Proceedings

 (4) That the attorney submits the consent because the attorney knows that if disciplinary proceedings based on the alleged misconduct were brought, the attorney could not successfully defend against them.

 (b) Action by the Board and the Court.
-Upon receipt of the required affidavit, Bar Counsel shall file it and any related papers with the Board for its review and approval.
+Upon receipt of the required affidavit, Disciplinary Counsel shall file it and any related papers with the Board for its review and approval.
 Upon such approval, the Board shall promptly file it with the Court.
 The Court thereafter may enter an order disbarring the attorney on consent.

 (c) Access to records of disbarment by consent.
 The order disbarring an attorney on consent shall be a matter of public record.
 However, the affidavit required under subsection (a) of this section shall not be publicly disclosed or made available for use in any other proceeding except by order of the Court or upon written consent of the attorney.